bitfoundation/bitplatform/src/Client/Web/Playground/README.md

 # Bit.Client.Web.BlazorUI.Playground
-Blazor dual mode with best practices in mind!
+Blazor dual mode with best practices in mind !

 In Directory.build.props, you can switch between blazor server and client by using either